alucarded/VideoObjectExtractor/README.md

  - cmake ..
  - make

+2. Execute prepare_camera.sh to configure camera with v4l2-ctl tool

-2. Make sure you have camera connected and then run binary file.
+3. Make sure you have camera connected and then run the binary file.